 Destructive - Working with a component could potentially destroy or tamper with existing data.

-Docker - A platform that simplifies building, running, managing and deploying applications in an isolated enviroment, away from your infrastructure.
+Docker - A platform that simplifies building, running, managing and deploying applications in an isolated environment, away from your infrastructure.

 Document database - Uses JSON-like documents to model data instead of rows and columns, designed to store and manage document-oriented information, referred to as semi-structured data.